rjarry/aerc/README.md

 aerc is an email client for your terminal.

+A short demonstration can be found on [https://aerc-mail.org/](https://aerc-mail.org/)

 Join the IRC channel: [#aerc on irc.freenode.net](http://webchat.freenode.net/?channels=aerc&uio=d4) for end-user support, and [#aerc-dev](http://webchat.freenode.net/?channels=aerc-dev&uio=d4) for development.